Nevenall/remark-containers/README.md

 # remark-containers

-This [remark] plugin provides parsing for containers so you can wrap blocks of markdown in arbitrary html containers.
+This [remark] plugin provides parsing for `:::` delimited containers to wrap markdown blocks in arbitrary html.

-## Bugs

-This is an initial version and is likely to have some bugs.
-If you find one, please [report it][bugs].

-## Default Container
+## Default Syntax

 The first word after the `:::` is the HTML element name.
 The rest of line is optional but, if present, will become the element's `class` attribute.